What Does a Police Officer’s Schedule Look Like?

 Impact on Relationships

-If you’re thinking about becoming a police officer, below is a video you may find helpful.
+After all of that, if you’re thinking about becoming a police officer, below is a video you may find helpful.

 Before you go, if you want some guidance on staying in shape whilst in the force – this blog will help!